 A more practical reason to turn a fan into a smart fan is that you can turn your old pull chain controlled fan into a fan that is now run off your phone.
 So when you lay in bed or sit on the couch and realize the fan needs to be adjusted or the light needs to go on or off, you don’t need to get up anymore to change it.

 What are my options?

 Recently some fans have it the market that is capable of being controlled by a phone or through Siri/Alexa.
-Hunter has introduced a line of smart fans that are HomeKit enabled, as well as a company called Haiku.
+Hunter has introduced a line of smart fans that are HomeKit enabled.
+While a company called Haiku is taking design and functionality to the next level.
 Haiku fans are built with a Wi-Fi receiver inside and can turn on automatically with motion or as the temperature rises.
 Keep reading to see our review and comparison of these fans.

 There is also a more DIY method which involves getting 3rd party products.
 Some of the top products in this space are the Insteon FanLinc, BOND smart fan controller, and GE Z-Wave switches.
 DIY options are great as you take take pretty much any fan and make it a smart one.
 There is some additional setup and technical knowledge involved however.

 If you’re an Apple user you can purchase a HomeKit enabled Hunter fan that will connect to your HomeKit app out of the box.
 Not an Apple user?
 No problem!
 This fan will also work with Amazon Alexa and other home automation devices thanks to its built-in Wi-Fi.
 There are three fans from Hunter that are enabled with this technology so you should be able to find one that fits your intended look and budget.

 Haiku has received over 75 design awards for their smart ceiling fans.
 They are absolutely killing it in design and functionality and are receiving great reviews from their customers.